David Calvert-Smith

-Sir David Calvert-Smith, KC (born 6 April 1945), styled The Hon.
-Mr Justice Calvert-Smith, is a retired British judge.
-He was Director of Public Prosecutions of England and Wales from 1998 to 2003 and then a High Court judge.
+Sir David Calvert-Smith (born 6 April 1945), styled The Hon.
+Mr Justice Calvert-Smith, is a British retired jurist.
+He was Director of Public Prosecutions of England and Wales from 1998 to 2003 and then a High Court judge from 2005 to 2012.

+Biography

 Educated at Eton College and King's College, Cambridge, he was called to the bar at the Middle Temple in 1969 and became a queen's counsel in 1997.
 He was knighted in 2002 and sat as a High Court judge from 2005 to 2012.
 Mr Justice Calvert-Smith is an honorary member of QEB Hollis Whiteman.

-Career

 Early career

 After beginning his career both prosecuting and defending, he specialised in prosecution work from 1986, including several cases of murder, terrorism and organised crime.

 Directorship of Public Prosecutions

 In October 1998, he became Director of Public Prosecutions and head of the Crown Prosecution Service, a post he held for five years.
 During his tenure, the failure of the prosecutions of Paul Burrell and the killers of Damilola Taylor damaged the Service's reputation, and the CPS was described as "institutionally racist" by him and two reports.
 Notable successes were the prosecutions of serial killer Harold Shipman and former spy David Shayler.

 When the Human Rights Act 1998 was passed (most of which came into force in 2000), Calvert-Smith was the first DPP to have to deal with the impact it was expected to have on criminal trials.

 In 2002, he opposed proposals to change the law to deem a person found in possession of drugs to be guilty of possession with intent to supply if the quantity exceeded a certain amount.
 In a letter to Parliament, he wrote: "the best approach is for the jury to focus on weighing the evidence tending to demonstrate intent to supply ... as opposed to this issue being determined with reference to an arbitrary amount".
 However, the law was changed after he left office, by section 2 of the Drugs Act 2005, which was never commenced and was repealed by the Policing and Crime Act 2009, s 112(2), Sch 8, Pt 13.

 Towards the end of his term, he piloted a new system in which CPS lawyers, instead of police officers, would make decisions about charging suspects, resulting in a 15 percent increase in convictions.
 This policy was fully implemented by his successor.